e2tha-e/template-engine-comparison/README.md

 for the uninitiated.

 However, the functional paradigm wasn't just tacked on willy-nilly.
-For Feplet, recursion was unavoidable since template tags are nestable, and recursion is the only reasonable way to dive into nested structures.
+For Feplet, recursion was practically unavoidable since template tags are nestable, and recursion is the only practical way to dive into nested structures in JavaScript.
 It was not much of an architectural leap to ensure that all functions returned values, and that they didn't mutate data outside their scopes.

 <a href="#imperative-vs-functional">A deeper dive into functional programming.</a>

 ### Versions

-The latest as of this writing, 2020 February:
+The latest as of this writing, 2020 September:

-* Feplet: 1.2.0
+* Feplet: 1.2.2
-* Handlebars: 4.7.3
+* Handlebars: 4.7.6

 ### System

 * MacBook Pro (Retina, 15-inch, Mid 2015)
 * Intel Core i7-4980HQ @ 2.80GHz
 * 16 GB 1600 MHz DDR3
-* macOS Catalina 10.15.3 Host OS
+* macOS Catalina 10.15.6 Host OS
 * VirtualBox 6.1.2 r135662
-* Ubuntu 18.04.3 LTS Bionic Guest OS
+* Ubuntu 20.04 LTS Focal Guest OS
+* Node.js v12.16.2

 ### Bundle Sizes

 The minified all-in-one scripts for browser consumption:

-* Feplet: 24 KB
+* Feplet: 25 KB
 * Feplet imperative: 23 KB
 * Handlebars: 78 KB